American Airlines says it has a deal with the pilots’ union on a new contract; won’t disclose terms

-FORT WORTH, Texas (AP) — American Airlines has reached a tentative labor agreement with pilots who recently raised the possibility of a strike against the nation’s biggest airline if they were unable to get a new contract with higher pay.
+FORT WORTH, Texas (AP) — American Airlines has reached a tentative labor agreement with pilots, who recently raised the possibility of a strike against the nation’s biggest airline if they were unable to get a new contract with higher pay.

-American said Friday that the four-year deal, if ratified by pilots, would give them pay and profit-sharing “that match the top of the industry.”
+American said Friday that the four-year deal would give them pay and profit-sharing “that match the top of the industry.”

 Terms of the agreement were not disclosed.